jiayuchann/jiayuchann.github.io/_posts/2024-06-27-Redline-Stealer-Loader-Analysis.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/9805e5d4-3ac7-4cde-b8a3-5bf7591a0d9f)

 But how did the decryption happen of the payload happen?
-Going back to executing `Promptly.pif` (or AutoIt3.exe), there was a `VirtualAlloc` call and a decryption routine shellcode written to that memory at `0x112000`, so I enabled an memory breakpoint on that address to catch the execution of that stub.
+Going back to executing `Promptly.pif` (or AutoIt3.exe), there was a `VirtualAlloc` call and a decryption routine shellcode written to that memory at `0x112000`, so I enabled a memory breakpoint on that address to catch the execution of that stub.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/79705fed-7511-4cbf-b9ac-6c6670464bd8)

-Dumping the shellcode and opening it in IDA, we can see 2 functionalities related to the RC4 initialization stage in `sub_2` and the XOR stage in `sub_93`. (learned this from Zero2Automated lol)
+Dumping the shellcode and opening it in IDA, we can see 2 functionalities related to RC4, the initialization stage in `sub_2` and the XOR stage in `sub_93`. (learned this from Zero2Automated lol)

 `sub_2`:
 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/ce203bc6-7a4f-4cfa-b09e-4bfb919241ca)